eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 Caching is latency-tradeoff-hard.
 If the `compile` task generated 100 `.class` files, and `packageBin` created a `.jar`, cache hit of `compile` task then incurs 100 file read for a disk cache, and 100 file download for a remote cache.
 Given that a JAR file can approximate `.class` files, we should use JAR files for `compile` to reduce the file download chattiness.

+<a id="hermeticity"></a>
+#### hermeticity issues

+Remote caching is hermecity-hard.
+The premise of remote cache is that the cached results are sharable across different machines.
+When we end up capturing machine-specific information unintentionally into the artifact, we could either end up with a growing cache size, low cache hit%, or a runtime error.
+This is called a hermeticity break.

+Two common issues are capturing the absolute path via `java.io.File`, or the current timestamp.
+More subtle ones that I've seen are JVM bug that captures timezone of the machine, and GraalVM capturing the glibc version.

+<a id="package-aggregation"></a>
+#### package aggregation issue

+Cache invalidation is package-aggregation hard.
+See [Analysis of Zinc](https://www.youtube.com/watch?v=h8ACmUHQ2jg) talk for more details.
+I just made up the name _package aggregation_ here, but the gist of the issue is that the more source files you aggregate into a subproject, the more inter-connected the subprojects become, and naïve invalidation of simply inverting the dependency graph would end up spreading the initial invalidation (code changes) to most of the monorepo like a wildfire.

+Build tools deal with this issue in various ways:

+- Make the subproject more granular.
+Like 1:1:1 Rule (one directory, one package, one target)
+- Ignore transitive dependency, also known as strict deps (Bazel does this for Java)
+- Track dependency at the method usage granularity (Zinc does this)
+- Remove unused imports and library dependencies

+Initially I'm going to implement the simple naïve invalidation, but we should leave a door open to iterate in this area.
+(Thanks Matthias Berndt for remind me about this)

 ### case study: packageBin task

 The `pacakgeBin` task creates the JAR file of the class files.
 In general `package*` family of tasks are created using [`packageTaskSettings` and `packageTask` functions](https://github.com/sbt/sbt/blob/v1.9.7/main/src/main/scala/sbt/Defaults.scala#L1848-L1871) and [`Package` object](https://github.com/sbt/sbt/blob/v1.9.7/main-actions/src/main/scala/sbt/Package.scala).
 We can try turning `packageBin` into a cached task.